-- A surviving spouse or family members will not necessarily inherit assets the way you would be willing to,
+- a surviving spouse or family members will not necessarily inherit assets the way you would be willing to,

-- An unmarried partner is not entitled to any inheritance,
+- an unmarried partner is not entitled to any inheritance,

-- Family disputes may arise, and children may be negatively affected,
+- family disputes may arise, and children may be negatively affected,

-- Nobody knows who can better administer your inheritance than you.
+- nobody knows who can better administer your inheritance than you.

 Our Will & Probate lawyers and consultants will help you secure your interests and give you the peace of mind knowing your Estate assets and loved ones are taken care of when you pass away.

 We encourage our clients to consider having a Will.
-Making a Will it helps you protect your interests and gives you a peace of mind knowing that your estate is taken care in case of sudden death.
+Making a Will helps you protect your interests and gives you a peace of mind knowing that your estate is taken care in case of sudden death.